CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 7. If the product ID does not match, we simply return the previous list with all its values, adding the new product as an object

+And the productsTotal will be the value stored from a reduce function, a useMemo() function will be used for this function because we don't want the function to be executed if selectedProducts doesn't change